nathanaelbosch/GO_DILab/src/learn/bots/README.md

 ## Naming
 11: Value bot with naive board encoding into a 81-vector
 12: Policy bot with naive board encoding into a 81-vector
-21: Value bot with the advanced board encoding into a (3*81)-vector
+21: Value bot with the advanced board encoding into a (3\*81)-vector
-22: Policy bot with the advanced board encoding into a (3*81)-vector
+22: Policy bot with the advanced board encoding into a (3\*81)-vector
+31: Value bot with the advanced board encoding and a liberty encoding
+32: Policy bot with the advanced board encoding and a liberty encoding

 ## ToDo
 - [x] Research on some papers again to settle on a reasonable choice for the liberty encoding
 - [x] Change encodings from a "black-white" to a "player-opponent" point of view
-- [ ] Understand the `LibertyNNBot` to get the liberties
+- [x] Understand the `LibertyNNBot` to get the liberties
 - [ ] Add normalizing to the naive board encoding variants
 - [ ] Maybe add some variants for the models to compare - Might be better to do after comparing those 6 versions to then compare models
 - [x] Implement a reasonable SQL query to get a good choice of training data